etldrz/alphonse/README.md

 ## `source`

-Reterns an embedded link to Alphonse's GitHub homepage (here!).
+Returns an embedded link to Alphonse's GitHub homepage (here!).

+## `new.members`

+Gets the roles of any member who joined past the start date of whatever semester the command is called during (Fall or Spring).
+If the command is called in the middle of December or in the summer, the bot assumes the most recent semester is to be accessed.